 It is also important to note that a child’s safety seat or booster seat should be replaced even if the child was not in the seat at the time of the collision.
 When two or more vehicles collide, the forces are extreme.
 The child car seat will absorb some of those forces, even if the child is not in the car at the time.
 Think about it this way: if the force of the crash is enough to bend the car’s steel frame, then it is absolutely enough to damage the plastic components in a child’s safety seat.
 Car seats, like bicycle helmets, are designed to handle one major hit, and then must be replaced.

 Concerning the replacement of child car seats, auto insurance companies may pay to replace those seats following a collision.
 If the other party is at fault for the crash, and/or you have full insurance coverage, then that likelihood of payment is higher.
 It really depends on your specific auto insurance policy and your agreement with your insurance company.

-For more advice on replacing child seats after a collision, or if you need help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore LLC a call today at (404) 436-1529.
+For more advice on replacing child seats after a collision, or if you need help with a personal injury claim, give Atlanta Personal Injury Law Group – Gore a call today at (404) 436-1529.